kaftejiman/kaftejiman.github.io/README.md

 # <span style="color: teal">Resume:</span>

-I am a Software Engineer and a Computer Security Researcher with a strong educational background in Math and Electronics.
+I am a Software Engineer and a Computer Security Researcher with a strong educational background in Maths and Electronics.
 I have been an active CTF Player, my interests are in finding solutions to complex challenges through advanced analytics.
 My skills-set covers reverse engineering through carrying static and dynamic analysis and automated